saleor/saleor-docs/docs/architecture/orders.md

 title: Order Management
 ---

-Orders are created after customers complete the checkout process.
+An order is created once a customer completes the checkout process.
 The Order object itself contains only general information about the customer’s order.

 ## Fulfillment